 During the 2009 January delegation, then-delegate Missy Robbins found two sisters (ages 13 and 15) at the community center on what should have been their first day of the new school year.
 When asked why they weren’t in school, they smiled and didn’t answer the question.
 The next day, the same thing happened.
 On the third day of school, only the younger sister, Elsi, was there.
 When Missy asked Elsi where her sister was, she replied that she was at school.
 “What happened?”
 Missy asked.
 “Oh, somebody gave her notebooks,” she answered.
 From that moment, IP’s official scholarship program was born, with Elsi the first recipient.
 Elsi subsequently created a budget, detailing expenses of approximately $200 required to pay public school costs (school supplies, uniforms, etc.).
 This expense was too great for a family with 13 kids, as the family survived on the crops they grew and earned only a few hundred dollars a year.

 These experiences made the importance of scholarships increasingly clear and so Missy then volunteered to develop and expand it further.
-Thanks to her, the Scholarship Program has expanded each year to include more and more children and currently serves hardworking and motivated students ranging in age from 4 to 27.
+Thanks to her, the Scholarship Program has expanded each year to include more and more children and currently serves hardworking and motivated students ranging in age from 4 to over 30.
 Community members who have graduated from college are especially important because not only are they able to serve their communities using their advanced degrees but they also serve as an example to younger community members that education can be a doorway to a better life for themselves and their families.
 If you have any questions about the Scholarship Program or would like to get involved, you can contact Missy, IP’s Scholarship Director, at email@example.com.

 Perhaps the greatest benefit from our work in Hacienda Vieja was meeting the young community president, Noel Iraheta, and vice president, Elba Funes.
 They were teaching pre-school to 25 children on the front patio of Elba’s mother’s house when they proposed that IP help to build a pre-school, library, and education center on a hillside that then served as a landfill.
 They knew how to dream and how to inspire and organize their neighbors to construct the education center with the help of IP delegations.
 With little education themselves, Noel and Elba were among the most effective leaders we had ever met anywhere.
 To express our appreciation, we raised scholarship funds that allowed Noel to finish high school and for Elba and Noel to attend and graduate from the University of El Salvador, where they became known as outstanding student leaders.
 After graduation in 2010, Elba became the IP Director of Social Programs and Noel, the IP Director of Agriculture and Training.
 All the current IP programs have been created and operated by these two talented leaders.